IIIF/api/source/presentation/4.0/index.md

 The required properties of all Containers are [`id`][prezi-40-model-id], and [`type`][prezi-40-model-type].
 Most Containers also have the [`items`][prezi-40-model-items] and [`label`][prezi-40-model-label] properties.
 Further properties are required for the different types of Container.
 See the [Container Documentation](model/#Containers) for more detail.

-The defined Container types are:
+The Container sub-classes are discussed below.

 ### Timeline